10 best drawing apps for Mac [For simple tasks and advanced design]

 - The app doesn’t offer advanced drawing tools like brushes, pencils, or spray effects

-Paintbrush: Paint-like experience
+Paintbrush: Best free drawing app with Paint-like experience

 Lots of us remember the simplicity and versatility of Microsoft Paint.
 Macs used to have a similar app too called MacPaint (that’s been discontinued).
 Well, good news is some enthusiastic developers took the matter into their own hands and essentially recreated a Paint app for Mac — Paintbrush.